 Choose the best sustainable ways of Transportation

 Transport is responsible for the largest environmental impact of your entire holiday.
 Transport is mostly based on fossil fuels and burning fossil fuels contributes to climate change by the emission of carbon dioxide and greenhouse gases.
-Nowadays, we are suffering from climate change that an increase of average temperature, melting of glaciers and polar ice and sea level rise day by day.
+Nowadays, we are suffering from climate change that an increase of average temperature, melting of glaciers and polar ice and sea-level rise day by day.

-You need to take variety of transportation when you travel.
+You need to take a variety of transportation when you travel.
 But choose the best sustainable transportation.
-However, taking the train or bus is the more sustainable option than flying or driving car but it depends on your route.
+However, taking the train or bus is the more sustainable option than flying or driving a car but it depends on your route.

 Take direct flights wherever possible

-Consider the direct flights wherever possible.
+Consider direct flights wherever possible.
 Short flights are not able to follow the shortest route to reach their destination.
 During the flight take-off and landing that create the highest carbon emissions.
 That’s why you should choose a direct flight and avoid changes or stop-overs wherever possible.